genodementia-detectives/GenoDementiaDetectives/README.md

 ![image](https://github.com/genodementia-detectives/GenoDementiaDetectives/blob/main/images/data_source_image.png)

-The data was organized using the notebook "data_import_transformationl.ipynb," available at (insert link).
+The data was organized using the notebook "1. data_import_transformation (12092023A).ipynb," available at (code/notebooks/1. data_import_transformation (12092023A).ipynb).
 Subsequently, the compiled data was saved in a parquet-formatted file, accessible at (insert link).
 The RNAseq expression data was then retrieved from the parquet-formatted file and subjected to analysis using the pandas library.
 Additionally, a series of scikit-learn tools were employed for the evaluation of machine learning models.

 Specifically, the following files were used in our modeling:
 * rows-genes.csv: provides gene name and other gene information